 4. Use Topic Clusters to Create Contextually Rich Content

-A topic cluster is an SEO strategy which focuses on topics rather than keywords.
+A topic cluster is an seo strategy that focuses on topics rather than keywords.

 By creating a strong pillar page which can cover a topic comprehensively and then building 15-20 mini-topics around it, you’re creating context-rich content and ensuring your page gets a good ranking.